Germinating the seeds

 Note - your seeds might have some white fluff around them.
-This is the natural "packing material" that's produced inside the seed pod.
-It is not mold. :-)
+It is not mold, but rather the natural "packing material" that's produced inside the seed pod. :-)

 Pre-treatment -- Rub each seed lightly over sandpaper or a nail file for a few seconds to scratch the hard seed coat, so water can enter easier.
 Next soak the seeds in a cup of water for about 24 hours.
 The seeds will expand to about twice their size, and plant them once this happens.
 After 24 hours, repeat the sandpaper treatment, but soak them in hot water (not hot enough to burn you).
 If any seeds don't plump up after 24 hours, plant them anyway.